raghuvn97/CSCI611_Spring25_RaghavendraVenkappa_Nyamagouda/assignment_4/ReadMe.md

 2) Open the .ipynb file in the notebook.
 3) Click runall to start model training process.

-Report for the CNN MODEL Has been added as a Markdown in the build_cnn.ipynb at the end of the file.
+The report for the style transfer MODEL has been added as a Markdown in the report.ipynb.